tim-hub/AR-SurvivalShooter/Readme.md

-` ProjectSettings` Folder Not Shared, Because of The Vuforia Key
+` ProjectSettings` Folder Not Shared, Because of The Vuforia Key.

 # About
 This project is a combination of [Vuforia](https://developer.vuforia.com/) and the example project [Survival Shooter](https://www.assetstore.unity3d.com/en/#!/content/40756).